 Although the NBSAP can take the form of a single biodiversity-planning document (and many countries have chosen this form), this does not necessarily have to be the case.
 The NBSAP can also consist of several different ‘stand alone’ elements that work in a complementary fashion to implement the Convention on Biological Diversity in the country – for example: policies, laws and administrative procedures; scientific research agendas; programmes and projects; communication, education and public awareness activities; forums for inter-ministerial and multi-stakeholder dialogue.
 These together provide the means to meet the three objectives of the Convention, thereby forming the basis for national implementation.
 These elements may be brought together and made available on a web site (which could form part of the national Clearing-House Mechanism).
 Second generation, or revised NBSAPs have tended to be more in line with this broader definition; they resemble more a planning process than a fixed document.
 Such a planning process is equally relevant to the other biodiversity-related conventions and agreements.

-The post-2020 Global Biodiversity Framework builds on the Strategic Plan for Biodiversity 2011-2020 and sets out an ambitious plan to implement broad-based actions to bring about a transformation in society’s relationship with biodiversity, ensuring that by 2050 the shared vision of ‘living in harmony with nature’ is fulfilled.
+The Kunming-Montreal Global Biodiversity Framework builds on the Strategic Plan for Biodiversity 2011-2020, including the Aichi Biodiversity Targets, and sets out an ambitious plan to implement broad-based actions to bring about a transformation in society’s relationship with biodiversity to ensure that, by 2050, the shared vision of ‘living in harmony with nature’ is fulfilled.

-Learn about the goals of the post-2020 Global Biodiversity Framework here.
+Learn about the goals of the Kunming-Montreal Global Biodiversity Framework here.